 - postbaccalaureate students currently enrolled at Chico who are changing their objectives;

 - those who were previously enrolled as postbaccalaureate students, have broken enrollment at Chico only one semester, and have not attended any other schools in the interim;

-- students filing as auditors; and,
+- applicants filing as auditors; and

 Completed files for master's program applicants are forwarded to the department for review.
 The department may recommend that you be admitted to one of the following categories:

 Graduate Conditionally Classified

 You may be admitted to a graduate degree program in conditionally classified status if your graduate department determines that you can remedy deficiencies by additional preparation.